Risk Quantification in Stochastic Simulation under Input Uncertainty: Conclusion

 \section{Conclusion}

 In the present paper, we introduce risk quantification in stochastic simulation under input certainty, which rigorously quantifies extreme scenarios of mean response in all possible input models.
 In particular, we propose nested Monte Carlo simulation to estimate VaR or CVaR of mean response w.r.t. input uncertainty.
-We prove the asymptotical properties (consistency and normality) of the resulted nested risk estimators in different limiting senses under different sets of regularity conditions.
+We prove the asymptotical properties (consistency and normality) of the resultant nested risk estimators in different limiting senses under different sets of regularity conditions.
 We further use the established properties to construct (asymptotically valid) CIs, and propose a practical framework of optimal budget allocation for improving the efficiency of nested risk simulation.
+Lastly, we study a sharing economy example to illustrate the importance of accessing and controlling risk due to input uncertainty, and to demonstrate the effectiveness of our budget allocation scheme.
 The work in this paper can be viewed as a starting point of research on more general risk measures for risk quantification under input uncertainty.

 On the other hand, the naive nested risk estimators considered here could be restrictive in risk quantification under input uncertainty for large-scale systems, due to the inefficiency of naive rare-event simulation.
-The budget allocation problem solved in this paper partially addresses this issue in the sense that it leads to good outer versus inner sample size tradeoff in reducing CI width.
+The budget allocation problem solved in this paper partially addresses this issue in the sense that it leads to good outer versus inner sample size trade-off in reducing CI width.
 Developing more sophisticated budget allocation schemes will be a promising direction of future research.